matthewhuff89/roarke/gdd.md

 Striving for Excellence/Mastery/Perfection
 Flow
-Liberation (in the literal and spiritual sense) Acceptance (of self, an by society)
+Liberation (in the literal and spiritual sense) Acceptance (of self, and by society)
 The meaning of a Champion

 ### Story Progression